-Heritage items near the site and the historical uses of the site have helped inspire the design concept and public art which will provide interpretive elements and a connection to the site's diverse past uses.
+Heritage items within and near the site and the historical uses of the site have helped inspire the design concept and public art which will provide interpretive elements and a connection to the site's diverse past uses.

-Within the site the locally listed factory at 33-37 Nancarrow Avenue (heritage item No.80) will be demolished in accordance with Council's resolution which endorses the demolition of the building to facilitate area-wide stormwater infrastructure upgrades (refer to Section 35)
+Within the site the locally listed factory at 33-37 Nancarrow Avenue (heritage item No.80) will be demolished in accordance with Council's resolution which endorses the demolition of the building to facilitate area-wide stormwater infrastructure upgrades.

-The Preliminary Contamination Assessment prepared by Douglas Partners (July 2010) at Annexure 21 concludes that if present potential or actual acid sulphate soils can be managed in a relatively straightforward manner to enable safe reuse of the Concept Plan site for the residential, commercial, community and open space purposes as proposed.
+The Preliminary Contamination Assessment prepared by Douglas Partners (July 2010), included in the submitted EA, concluded that if present potential or actual acid sulphate soils can be managed in a relatively straightforward manner to enable safe reuse of the Concept Plan site for the residential, commercial, community and open space purposes as proposed.